casparschwa/issuance.wtf/index.md

 # issuance.wtf

-#### This document aims to collect resources relevant to Ethereum's current issuance discussion.
+#### This document lists resources relevant to Ethereum's current issuance discussion.

-*This page is maintained and kept ~up-to-date\~ by [Caspar](https://twitter.com/casparschwa).
-Feel free to ping with questions/comments/requests on Twitter or Telegram @casparschwa, and please point out missing resources.*
+*Maintained and regularly updated by [Caspar](https://twitter.com/casparschwa).
+Feel free to reach out via Twitter or Telegram (@casparschwa) with questions, comments, or suggestions for additional resources.*

-Last updated: 03/10/2025.
+**Join the community chat:** [Ethereum Issuance Chat](https://t.me/+SycIdtfMYW04NGE8)

+_This page was last updated: 03/14/2025_

+---

 # Introduction